Why isn't the data I posted to the pipeline loaded to the database?

 Is my account blocked or banned?

 Openbridge employs a dynamic "ban" list that prevents the banned user or host from logging in to the server.
-This will occur if our system detects 4 incorrect login attempts.
-The ban will last for approximately 30 minutes at which time you can attempt to log in again.
-If you continue to have difficulties please contact support.
+This will occur if our system detects four incorrect login attempts.
+The ban will last approximately 30 minutes when you can attempt to log in again.
+If you continue to have difficulties, please contact support.

-Openbridge also employs a DNSBL (commonly known as a 'Blocklist").
-This is a database that is queried in real time for the purpose of obtaining an opinion on the origin of incoming hosts.
+Openbridge also employs a DNSBL (a 'Blocklist").
+This database is queried in real-time to obtain an opinion on the origin of incoming hosts.
 The role of a DNSBL is to assess whether a particular IP Address meets the acceptance policies of inbound connections.
-DNSBL is often used by email, web, and other network services for determining and rejecting addresses known to be sources of spam, phishing, and other unwanted behavior.
+DNSBL is often used by email, web, and other network services to determine and reject addresses known to be sources of spam, phishing, and other unwanted behavior.

 More information on DNS blacklists can be found here:(http://en.wikipedia.org/wiki/DNSBL)